Skip to content

 Get two free months of Microsoft 365 Family or Personal

 There are some parts of Microsoft 365 Personal or Family that make the plans very profitable for Microsoft.
-If you try to change them, Microsoft will offer an incentive stop.
+If you try to change them, Microsoft will offer an incentive to stop you.

 Knowing that, all you have to do is try one of these options then take the bonus offered!